kiran161188/https-github.com-advectus-merge-madness/README.md

 ### how to use
 move to repo
 `cd path`
-create a hidden manifest file in the root of WEM clone
+create a hidden manifest file in the root of repo to clone
 `vi .merge-madness-manifest`
 the manifest is a JSON structured branch list
 ```